Gas Station (TypeScript)

 const { balance, inFlight, depositAddress } = await gasStationClient.getFund();

-// current (balance - inFlight) amount, etc. This is just a simple example.
+// the current (balance - inFlight) amount, etc. This is just a simple example.

 const STANDARD_DEPOSIT_AMOUNT = 1000;